TDDE13 Multiagent Systems

 Seminar Presentation (UPG1)

-To pass the course, you also have to give a 10 minute presentation of your subject of choice (i.e., the one you are writing the individual report on) at one of the seminars.
+To pass the course, you also have to give a 10 minute presentation of your subject of choice (i.e., the one you are writing the individual report on) at one of the two last seminars (groups to be decided).
 This presentation should be aimed at your fellow students, so that they can understand and grasp the main ideas and concepts of your individual report.Rules for examination of computer lab assignments at IDA

 You are expected to do lab assignments in group or individually, as instructed for a course.
 However, examination is always based on individual performance.